-Generally, you are eligible to participate in the Plan if you have completed 22 Weeks of Employment (as defined on page 62), or 1,000 Hours of Service (as defined on page 60), in the first 12 consecutive months after you are hired in Covered Employment.
+Generally, you are eligible to participate in the Plan if you have completed 1,000 Hours of Service (as described below and defined on pages 54-55) in the first 12 consecutive months after you are hired in Covered Employment.
 If you satisfy that requirement, your entry date for participation is the earlier of January 1 or July 1 following your first anniversary of employment.
-If you do not complete 22 Weeks of Employment (or 1,000 Hours of Service) during the first 12 consecutive months following your date of hire, you will become a Participant in the Plan as of the July 1 immediately following the first Plan Year - July 1 to June 30 - in which you complete at least 22 Weeks of Employment (or 1,000 Hours of Service).
-You begin to earn Service Credit as of the date when you become a Participant, but you begin to earn Vesting Credit from your first day of Covered Employment.
-It is important to note that Vesting Credit determines your eligibility for a benefit while your Service Credit determines the amount of your pension benefit.
+If you do not complete 1,000 Hours of Service during the first 12 consecutive months following your date of hire, you will become a Participant in the Plan as of the July 1 immediately following the first Plan Year-July 1 to June 30-in which you complete at least 1,000 Hours of Service.
+You begin to earn Service Credit as of the date when you become a Participant, but you begin to earn Vesting Service from the first day of Covered Employment.
+It is important to note that Vesting Service determines your eligibility for a benefit while your Service Credit determines the amount of your pension benefit.